pointoflight/gatsby-starter-lumen/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

-I'm a computer science undergraduate at [BITS Pilani, Goa Campus](https://www.bits-pilani.ac.in/goa/ "BITS Pilani, Goa Homepage").
+I'm a junior computer science undergraduate at [BITS Pilani, Goa Campus](https://www.bits-pilani.ac.in/goa/ "BITS Pilani, Goa Homepage").
 I like to do research as well as development work.

 I was a research fellow at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/ "MPI-SWS's Homepage")  in the Real Time Systems group under [Dr. Björn Brandenburg](https://people.mpi-sws.org/~bbb/ "Björn's Homepage") , where I worked on formal analysis of real time systems.